anna-filou/anna-filou.github.io/_posts/2025-01-21-width-height.md

 <img src="/uploads/browser-explain-ratio.png" alt="" width="432" height="500">

-If the browser window was 832px, then there would be 800px available for our image, and the browser would know it has to reserve exactly 600px for the image!
+If the browser window was 832px, then there would be 800px available horizontally for our image, and the browser would know it has to reserve exactly 600px in the vertical axis!

 ---